A Tale of Two ....

 This notion of legacy....
 This is where the fractious relationship between the two personalities come to a truce.
 Through traumatic events in my life, I have battle scars that has left me with a hard-won wisdom that has been guiding me through many fronts and relationships.
 The delicateness of life has changed the way I love, the way I communicate, the way I appreciate moments, and the way I focus less on the thought of how I will be remembered after I’m gone.
 I was starting each day with the goal of finding meaning and a sense of purpose for the better part of past two years.
 Now I’m more focused on how do I want to live and feel each day and whom have I impacted regardless of how small it might have been.

 This is a hard realization to accept as this idea of chasing a legacy and size of that dot, initially, was attached to Brynn and belief that whatever may come out of me only could’ve happened because of losing her and the subsequent trauma.
 I was desperately searching for a sense of purpose so grand that it had to equal the suffering I was experiencing.
-The old man in me who was looking for that legacy to leave in this world, was looking at my present to make it happen – the present that has the energy, the drive and the desire to do so.
+The old man in me who was looking for that legacy and needed my present to make it happen – the present that has the energy, the drive and the desire to do so.
 But I am realizing the old man’s legacy is having me live out my life with the lessons I am learning from him that changes how I am approaching life, love, friendship and the big road that is ahead of me.

 Last year, Brynn had celebrated her 40th birthday.
 Although, she was not here physically, I am beginning to believe death extends one’s existence much longer than their time on earth.
 It’s extended by the people she impacted.
 It’s extended because of how she lived her life; how she made people feel and the stories she is remembered by.
 It's those micro-impacts she made in people’s lives and the smile she puts on all our faces is her legacy.
 And that legacy is extended by me and many others.